Skip to main content

 Technical Analysis

-CVE-2025-55730 is a critical remote code execution (RCE) vulnerability affecting the xwiki-pro-macros component of the XWiki platform, specifically the Remote Macros used for migrating content from Confluence.
-The vulnerability arises due to improper encoding or escaping of output (CWE-116) in the handling of the 'title' attribute within the confluence paste code macro.
-Versions from 1.0 up to but not including 1.26.5 are affected.
-The flaw allows any user with page editing permissions to inject malicious XWiki syntax through the 'classes' parameter, which is not properly escaped.
-This injection leads to execution of arbitrary code on the server hosting XWiki, without requiring authentication beyond edit rights or user interaction.
-The vulnerability has a CVSS 3.1 base score of 10.0, indicating maximum severity, with attack vector being network-based, no privileges or user interaction required, and full impact on confidentiality, integrity, and availability.
-The issue was fixed in version 1.26.5.
-No known exploits have been reported in the wild yet.
-The vulnerability is particularly dangerous because XWiki is often used as a collaborative enterprise wiki platform, and the ability for any editor to execute code remotely can lead to full system compromise, data theft, or disruption of services.
+CVE-2025-55730 is a critical remote code execution vulnerability affecting the xwiki-pro-macros component of the XWiki platform, specifically the Remote Macros used for migrating content from Confluence.
+The vulnerability exists in versions 1.0 up to but not including 1.26.5.
+The root cause is improper encoding or escaping of output (CWE-116) in the handling of the 'title' parameter within the confluence paste code macro.
+This parameter is not properly escaped, allowing an attacker who has edit permissions on any page to inject malicious XWiki syntax via the 'classes' parameter.
+This syntax injection leads to remote code execution on the server hosting the XWiki instance.
+The vulnerability requires no authentication (PR:N) and no user interaction (UI:N), making it trivially exploitable remotely over the network (AV:N).
+The CVSS v3.1 base score is 10.0, indicating maximum severity with complete compromise of confidentiality, integrity, and availability (C:H/I:H/A:H).
+The vulnerability was fixed in version 1.26.5 by properly escaping the 'title' parameter to prevent syntax injection.
+No known exploits are currently reported in the wild, but the ease of exploitation and critical impact make this a high-risk vulnerability for any organization running vulnerable versions of xwiki-pro-macros.
+Since XWiki is often used for collaborative documentation and knowledge management, exploitation could lead to full system compromise, data theft, or destruction.

 Potential Impact